rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 I insist on using the terminology *"properties of the **runtime (of an implementation (of an algorithm))**".* Indeed, in practice, the numbers $f$, $m$ and $CI_{\text{runtime}}=\frac{f}{m}$ should not be obtained by simply computing the ratio of how much memory should be touched, and how many operation should be done ideally, optimally for a given operation.
 Because most real problems do not fit in cache.
 Instead, these numbers are a property of how the algorithm is implemented, compiled and ran.

-- Performance for an operation can vary dramatically between a naive and a smart algorithm.
+- Operation count for an operation can vary dramatically between a naive and a smart algorithm.
 - Performance of an algorithm can vary dramatically between a naive and a smart implementation.
 - Performance of an implementation can vary dramatically between a "release" build and a "debug" build, and between an "old, crippled, small-cached" machine and a "brand new shiny and expensive" machine.